2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 4.)
 Execution of Choreography – 15 points total

 5.)
-Costume – 10 points total
+Overall Appearance – 10 points total

 There is a maximum of 100 points per judge for a total of 300 points.
 The total points attainable varies per level.
-If a dance, costume, or music is deemed inappropriate for family viewing by the judging panel, it will be scored lower by judges and may not be eligible for Overall High Point awards.
-Ties will not be broken for the general competition awards, however, all exact ties will be broken for Overall High Point awards by the judging panel.
+If a dance, costume, or music is deemed inappropriate for family viewing by the judging panel, it will be scored lower by judges and may not be eligible for Overall High Point Awards.
+Ties will not be broken for the general competition awards, however, all exact ties will be broken for Overall High Point Awards by the judging panel.

 REGIONAL DANCER OF THE YEAR COMPETITION